sn0wbits/dice_roller/README.md

 #### For those playing D&D while in quarentine or simply while alone.
 This is a dice roller for when you gotta play remotely and still wanna show your rolls off, it is connected to discord using a webhook.

+You can still use it without connecting to discord and simply share the window if wanted, or simply just use it locally as it also prints everything to the terminal.

 To get the webhook from discord you need to:
 1. Edit the channel you wish it to send messages to.
 2. Click Webhooks and then Create Webhook.